-- A. General Standards: - 1.
-Unless specified below, the minimum lot size for uses in this district is 2 acres. - Development of the use shall involve the minimum grading necessary to conduct the use.
+A. General Standards:

+1. Unless specified below, the minimum lot size for uses in this district is 2 acres.

+Development of the use shall involve the minimum grading necessary to conduct the use.
 Runoff shall be controlled so that there is no net increase in the amount or rate of runoff from the site following development.
-For sites for which the use prior to approval of development is cropland or pasture, runoff shall be controlled to a level equivalent to ungrazed grassland. - 3.
-Height of buildings shall not exceed 35 feet. - 4.
-Each lot shall have a minimum width of two hundred (200) feet at the front building line. - 5.
-Front yard and side street side yard setbacks shall be a minimum of 45' from the road right of way line, or, if it results in a deeper setback, 45' from a line measured from and parallel to the road centerline as shown in the following table.
+For sites for which the use prior to approval of development is cropland or pasture, runoff shall be controlled to a level equivalent to ungrazed grassland.

+- 2. Height of buildings shall not exceed 35 feet. - 3.
+Each lot shall have a minimum width of two hundred (200) feet at the front building line. - 4.
+Front yard and side street side yard setbacks shall be a minimum of 45' from the road right-of-way line, or, if it results in a deeper setback, 45' from a line measured from and parallel to the road centerline as shown in the following table:

-Roadway Design Classification Express way Super 2 Other Ar Collecto rterials and 15 Other County and State Roads Other Roads Volume (ADT) < 10,000 ≥ 10,000 A11 < 10,000 ≥ 10,000 All A11 Setback from ROW 45' 45' 45' 45' 45' 45' 45' Setback from Centerline 95' 105' 100' 95' 100' 95' 78'
+Roadway Design Classification Expresswa ay Super 2 Other Ar Other County and State Roads Other Roads Volume (ADT) < 10,000 > 10,000 All < 10,000 > 10,000 All All

+Setback from ROW 45' 45' 45' 45' 45' 45' 45' Setback from Centerline 95' 105' 100' 95' 100' 95' 78'

-- 6. Side and rear yard setbacks shall be determined by bufferyard requirements (Section 10.08), but not less than 25 feet. - B. Permitted Uses:
+5. Side and rear yard setbacks shall be determined by bufferyard requirements (Section 10.08), but not less than 25 feet.

+B. Permitted Uses:

-1. Uses permitted in Section 5.00 A, excluding feedlots.
+Uses permitted in Section 5.00 A, excluding feedlots.

-C. Conditional Uses: (Also see Section 4.02, Conditional Use.)
+C. Conditional Uses: (also see Section 4.02, Conditional Use)

-Use Minimum Lot Size Other Standards with associated nd outdoor practice 40 2.
-Resort facilit ies.
+Us e Minimum Lot Size Other Standards 1.
+Golf courses with associated clubhouse and outdoor practice facilities.
+40 2.
+Resort facilities.
 5 No more than one such use per quarter section 3.
-Ski areas an d lodges.
-40 Museums an historical att nd commercialized ractions.
+Ski areas and lodges.
+40 4.
+Museums and commercialized historical attractions.
 5. Recreational vehicle parks and commercial camping facilities for short duration use.
 5 No more than one such use per quarter section 6.
 Restaurants 7.
-Archery club s or gun clubs.
-5 Noise level at property line no higher than existing background noise levels 8.
-Hunting pres serves.
-40 Noise level at property line no higher than existing background noise levels rehabilitation facilities, and lodging and (10) guests exclusive of operator if th es, elderly hostels, n centers, hospice d retreats, providing meals for up to ten or residents, the household of the he operator of the es on the premises.
+Archery clubs or gun clubs.
+5 Noise level at property line no higher than existing background noise levels

+Use Minimum Lot Size Other Standards 8.
+Hunting preserves.
+40 Noise level at property line no higher than existing background noise levels 9.
+Guest houses, elderly hostels, rehabilitation centers, hospice facilities, and retreats, providing lodging and meals for up to ten (10) guests or residents, exclusive of the household of the operator if the operator of the facility resides on the premises.
 No more than two structures for principal uses permitted; no more than one such use per quarter section.
-10. Bed and Bre 10.Bed and Breakfast facilities No more than one such use per quarter section • ily dwelling for onnected with the a conditional use.
-No more than one such dwelling per quarter section customarily the above co ructures and uses incidental to any of onditional uses when n the same property.
+10. Bed and Breakfast facilities No more than one such use per quarter section 11.
+A single family dwelling for personnel connected with the operation of a conditional use.
+No more than one such dwelling per quarter section 12.
+Accessory structures and uses customarily incidental to any of the above conditional uses when located upon the same property.
 13. Licensed farm winery as a year- round principal use.
-5 Must be associated with and adjacent to a farm engaged in viticulture (vineyard)

-14. Solar energy farm (photovoltaic systems).
+5 Must be associated with and adjacent to a farm engaged in viticulture (vineyard) 14.
+Solar energy farm (photovoltaic systems).
 15. Marina 5 A maximum of 50% of the site area may be devoted to outdoor storage for boats, boat cradles, and equipment related to the operation of the marina.
-16. Compost, Commercial Small Facility